Tom-Neverwinter/LifesaverII/README.md

 however because you must subscribe to download the format we need, we instead download musescore 3

+Take your mp3 or whatever format make it single channel with audacity. simple is better.

 import our audio as midi. yay good ole midi...

 https://www.bearaudiotool.com/mp3-to-midi